Something went wrong

 Short Term Trends

-Madison’s overall heating oil use fluctuates annually correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ heating systems need to burn increasing amounts of fuel oil to keep the house warm inside.
+Madison’s overall number two heating oil use fluctuates annually as winter conditions change.
+As the temperature outside gets colder, homes’ furnaces need to burn additional fuel oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Madison was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Madison County Average Winter Temperature